 Guide to 4th of July at Aspen Snowmass

-There’s plenty to occupy your Fourth of July Weekend at Snowmass.
-Ride the extensive trails at the Snowmass Bike Park, dine at Elk Camp Restaurant, or enjoy the bevy of free on-mountain activities like hiking or disc golf.
-Over the Fourth, the wildflowers are usually blooming like crazy across the mountain (particularly on Vista Trail) with plenty of columbine peeping for hikers.
+There’s plenty to occupy your Fourth of July celebration at Snowmass.
+Ride the extensive trails at the Snowmass Bike Park, dine at Elk Camp Restaurant, or enjoy the bevy of free on-mountain activities like hiking or sightseeing.
+This time of year, the wildflowers are usually blooming like crazy across the mountain (particularly on Vista Trail) with plenty of columbine peeping for hikers.

 Savor the weekend with a flavorful bite of farm-fresh goodies.
 The Fourth of July just happens to correspond with Colorado’s best season for produce, so get your weekend started right with locally grown treats at the Aspen Saturday Market, held in downtown Aspen every summer Saturday from 8:30am to 2pm at the corners of Galena & Hyman, Galena & Hopkins and Hopkins & Hunter.
 Listen to live music while you peruse food stalls flush with gourmet treats, crafts, and more.

 Then on the 4th, don't miss Boogies Buddy Race at 8am benefitting the Buddy Program.
 After your morning run, stroll through the Community Village from 10am - 2pm, featuring live music and dancing, a parked car show, and all your favorite local organizations.
 Of course you can't skip the annual parade from 11am to 12pm.

 If you're still up for more community fun, head over to Koch Park to join Aspen Valley Ski & Snowboard Club with a day of games, bouncy castles, food provided by Ajax Tavern, beer garden, wine and tequila bar, face painting, and live music from 12 to 3pm.